neallithic64/capstn-mmchd/README.md

 - F3: Cleaned up logic in so-and-so function
 You should also tag issues that are associated with the commit you're making, simply include `#x` in the commit message, replacing `x` with the issue number.

+### Pull Requests
+Once your commits are pushed to your branch, create a pull request (PR) through your respective branch repository page on GitHub.
+There, it should have a green button at the top saying `Compare & pull request`.
+Click on it, and it should automatically generate most of the details for you.
+The only missing detail would be the name of the PR.
+Likewise as with commits, the pull request must include:
+- the module the commits belong to, and
+- a short description of the pull request

 ## On Opening Issues in the Repository

 ### Detailing